||Nearest CPW Office:|

 Species Available: Deer, Elk

 Terrain and Access: Elevation on the ranch varies from 5,600 to 8,400 feet.
 Highest elevations are on Skinner Ridge, a large brushy mesa, which is separated from the main drainage by precipitous cliff faces.
 Brush Creek drains the ranch generally from north to south.
 Lower elevations contain riparian vegetation along Brush Creek and adjacent upland benches containing irrigated meadows and sagebrush flats, rising through mainly junipers toward Skinner Ridge cliffs.
 On Skinner Ridge the vegetation is mainly rolling serviceberry, chokecherry, and mountain mahogany hills.
 There are some areas with interspersed juniper and some more open areas with bitterbrush and sagebrush.
 Some isolated pockets of douglas fir and aspen at higher elevations and north facing slopes.
-Hunters will be distributed across the ranch via a draw for hunting areas and all hunters are guided into hunting areas.
-The remainder of the hunt will be on your own, or may be guided at no charge to the hunter to ensure a high quality hunt, and hopefully improve success.
+Hunters will be distributed across the ranch via a draw for hunting areas and all hunters will be escorted or directed into hunting areas.
+The remainder of the hunt will be on your own.
 Access to Skinner Ridge is via a narrow, steep, tightly switch-back road.
 Full size vehicles cannot negotiate this road safely, so access on the road is limited to small 4-WD vehicles and traffic will be allowed one-way only controlled by Ranch radio communication with personnel at each end of this road segment.
-Vehicles should be equipped with tire chains during periods of inclement weather
+Vehicles should be equipped with tire chains during periods of inclement weather.

 Average Success Rates: Please see Participating Ranches.